King of Cups

 Either you have an overly emotional, controlling, vindictive or manipulative figure blocking your career, or you are that person, or you are dissatisfied with your career and this is causing you to become emotionally charged.

-It is time to stop the emotions and use that energy to fix the problems even if it means taking a hard path.
+It is time to stop the emotions and use that energy to fix the problems, even if it means taking a hard path.
 At worst, it means looking for a new career.
-At best, it means looking at the situation from the eyes of other people, try walking in their shoes and see their problems, and temper your frustration via the new insights this creates.
+At best, it means looking at the situation from the eyes of other people, try walking in their shoes and see their issues, and temper your frustration via the new insights this creates.

 Although not directly related to health, this card suggests having the stamina and strength of personality to get through any illness or complaint.
 The card could also relate to a healer or counselor who you will meet during the course of treatment, as it often relates to professionals who know their subject.